laurahamilton/Lauras-Skill-Journal/README.md

 RDS Multi-AZ deployments provide enhanced availability and durability for database instances.
 They are a great fit for production database workloads.
 By provisioning a Multi-AZ DB instance, an RDS automatically creates a primary database instance and synchronously replicates data to a standby instance in a different Availability Zone (AZ).

-Fitrst, in the left navigation pane, click Database.
+First, in the left navigation pane, click Database.
 At the top of the screen, click if you see Switch to the New Database Creation Flow.
 Next, Select MySQL.

 Under Settings, configure:
 ```